 The first part of this post was written by guest contributor and parenting coach, Dana Hirt, who consciously set out to protect her three young children from the negative effects of divorce and in doing so, had a "good" divorce which paved the way to her own future happiness and the well-being of her entire family.

-The second part of this post was written by guest contributor and divorce coach, Tara Eisenhard, who believes that families should evolve, not dissolve, through the process of divorce.
+The second part of this post was written by guest contributor, Tara Eisenhard, who believes that families should evolve, not dissolve, through the process of divorce.

 Tara shares what a good divorce is and offers advice for how you can have a positive divorce of your own.